CuriousnTT/FlowScript/README.md

    //Instead of let x = "something": let rx = "something";
    ```
+3. Don't use reactivity if you don't need it!
+Seriously.
+Reactivity is a lot of overhead, which you don't want to pick up when it isn't necessary.

 ## Why mimic TypeScript?
 Since FlowScript mimics but is not built on Type/JavaScript, it does not need to inherit everything from them.